AIM-SE/PR4Rec/.github/ISSUE_TEMPLATE/paper-review.md

 assignees: ''

 ---
 The main goal of reading paper is not just understanding it.
-Try to understand the key ida, but we need to get new ideas and research directions from the paper.
+Try to understand the key concept, but we need to get new ideas and research directions from the paper.

 ## Paper information: title, authors, venue, pdf link, github, etc.
 *